YunoHost-Apps/mailman3_ynh/README.md

 You should then attempt to log in with this user account in the web UI.
 Once you've logged in, a confirmation mail will be sent to your email address that you specified.
 Therefore, you should have something like [Rainloop](https://github.com/YunoHost-Apps/rainloop_ynh) installed to view mail on your YunoHost installation.

+### Setup your main domain

+You'll need to log in as administrator and visit the `/admin/site/site`.

+If you're Mailman3 is setup on `myyunohost.org` then that would be the following:

+> myyunohost.org/admin/site/site

 ## Configuration

 Mailman3 is made up of 3 moving parts: